 Disabled customers and seniors over 65 have a higher level of brand loyalty than any other customer group.
 86% will make a return visit to your business.
 Nearly one in five people in the UK has a disability or impairment and over half of all households have a connection to someone with a disability.

-Their collective spending power is worth £249 billion to the UK economy, yet every year businesses miss out from customers who can’t access and enjoy their services.
+Their collective spending power is worth £249 billion to the UK economy.
+But every year businesses miss out from customers who can’t access and enjoy their services.

 Four steps to becoming more inclusive

 Information is key - create an accessibility guide